 There is also the fact they’d now be able to claim back 20% on their costs, for rent, running costs, hair products etc, but this is still sure to either eat into their profits, or scare some customers away.

-There are also certain scheme’s available for VAT which can in some circumstances earn you a tidy profit.
+There are also certain scheme’s available for VAT which can in some circumstances earn you a small profit.

-The Flat Rate Scheme you are given a flat rate percentage dependant on the industry you are in.
+The Flat Rate Scheme you are given a flat rate percentage, lower than the current rate of VAT, dependant on the industry you are in.
 You then pay VAT on your gross sales for the quarter at the flat rate percentage and do not claim back VAT (except on capital purchases over £2k).

 For example, if you’re a contractor, only dealing with VAT Registered business, it won’t cause any problems being VAT Registered and charging 20% as your customer will simply claim this back on their VAT.

 Therefore, you’ll be charging the customer 20%, but only paying the Flat Rate percentage to HMRC.
-As an example, if you’re flat rate is 12% this could give you a profit of 8% per invoice.
-That’s £3,200 on £40k!
+This could leave you with a profit.
+However, be aware that you don’t fall into the trap of being classed as a Limited Cost Trader.

 If you sell mainly to non-VAT registered businesses/people, then perhaps not, unless you reach the registration threshold.